brendt/stitcher.io/src/content/blog/2020-02-01-enums-without-enums.md

 That's the second requirement: **we want our enums to support value-specific behaviour**.

-On first sight, the easiest solution is to have `Boundaries` class, and implement `startIncluded` and `endIncluded` like so:
+On first sight, the easiest solution is to have a `Boundaries` class, and implement `startIncluded` and `endIncluded` like so:

 ```php
 final class Boundaries